-1. Date the written request is received by victim: 2.
+1. Date the written request is r received by victim: 2.
 Name of victim: 3.
-Your name (if different fro m victim's): 4.
-Name(s) of other family member(s) listed on the lease: 5.
+Your name (if different from n victim's): 4.
+Name(s) of other family men nber(s) listed on the lease: 5.
 Residence of victim: 6.
-Name of the accused perpetrator (if known and can be safely disclosed): 7.
-Relationship of the accused perpetrator to the victim: recollection, and that the indiviviolence, sexual assault, or st dual named above in Item 2 is or has been a victim of domestic violence, dating lking.
+Name of the accused perpet ur name (if different from victim's): me(s) of other family member(s) listed on the lease: sidence of victim: me of the accused perpetrator (if known and can be safely disclosed): lationship of the accused perpetrator to the victim: te(s) and times(s) of incident(s) (if known): pocation of incident(s): ur own words, briefly describe the incident(s): ur own words, briefly describe the incident(s): sto certify that the information provided on this form is true and correct to the best of my knowledge and retion, and that the individual named above in Item 2 is or has been a victim of domestic violence, dating ces, excual assault, or stalking.
+I acknowledge that submission of false information could jeopardize m eligibility and could be the basis for denial of admission, termination of assistance, or eviction. ure Signed on (Date) Reporting Burden: The public reporting burden for this collection of information is estimated to recollection, and that the individ violence, sexual assault, or stal ual named above in Item 2 is or has been a victim of domestic violence, dating lking.
 I acknowledge that submission of false information could jeopardize Signature Signed on (Date) average 1 hour per response.
-T information provided is to be u is a victim of domestic violence nis includes the time for collecting, reviewing, and reporting the data.
-The ed by the housing provider to request certification that the applicant or tenant to complete this form, unless it displays a currently valid Office of Management and Budget control number.
+Th information provided is to be use is a victim of domestic violence, e public reporting burden for this collection of information is estimated to is includes the time for collecting, reviewing, and reporting the data.
+The ed by the housing provider to request certification that the applicant or tenant dating violence, sexual assault, or stalking.
+The information is subject to the VAWA.
+This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and Budget control number.